"Gym Idiots Academy" Lifting Form Check

 My squat progress stalled, but I couldn't see anything wrong with my form when I recorded my sets.
 I signed up for Elgin's form check service to get to the bottom of things.
 My coach, Len, pointed out several mistakes that I completely missed and gave me cues to remember and accessory exercises to try.
 My squat numbers have improved, and I'm now considering a custom program due to the quality of the form check service.

 No, this isn't an elaborate scheme to gather content for a gym fail montage.
-Any lifting video(s) you send will be for your coach's eyes only and deleted as soon as services have been rendered.
+Any lifting video(s) you send will be for your coach's eyes only.
 There are so many gym idiots out there that it makes no sense for me to shit where I eat.

 Len and Tom are competitive raw powerlifters, so one of them will make sure your lifts conform to the rules of the federation of your choice.
 None of us follows equipped powerlifting, but those meets don't really have standards.

 If you recorded high resolution videos of your lifts from clear vantage points, then you can link your coach to them.
 If it looks like you recorded your lifts with a fidget spinner, then you'll have to record them again.
 The better the footage, the more your coach can help.